drake-nathan/js-style-kit/packages/eslint-plugin-nextjs/README.md

 ];
 ```

-If you're project has `"type": "module"` in `package.json`, you can use `eslint.config.js`, otherwise use `eslint.config.mjs` which will allow you to use ESM syntax in that file.
+If your project has `"type": "module"` in `package.json`, you can use `eslint.config.js`, otherwise use `eslint.config.mjs` which will allow you to use ESM syntax in that file.

 ### Custom Config